 The Superintendent shall develop and implement a plan for the evaluation of educational programs focused primarily on measurable student achievement data.
 This plan shall include both objective and subjective measures of student outcomes in relation to District educational objectives developed and approved by the Board.

-Based on the timeline, criteria and procedures developed by the Kentucky Department of Education, the District’s program evaluation plan shall include audits and reviews in the areas designated by regulation.1

-Calendar for Review of Existing Programs

-At the time it sets its annual calendar of regular meeting dates, the Board shall establish a process to review District programs addressing the following aspects:

-Programs to be evaluated

-A master schedule indicating when each program will be reviewed

-Meeting(s) during the current school year at which a program will be discussed

-Data to be presented and the format

-Key questions that will be asked

-Stakeholders to be invited

-Information to be shared with the community and its format

-The Board shall utilize findings to evaluate program impact on student achievement and to make decisions concerning program status, including continuation, budget and staffing issues.

 Review of New Programs

 Prior to implementation, the Board shall review proposals to offer new school and District programs not addressed by the Kentucky Academic Standards.
 The Board shall require proposals to provide data supporting the need for the program, an explanation of how the program is expected to improve student achievement, and a schedule for updating the Board on student progress resulting from the new program.